 1. Angkor Wat

-For a long time, it was a big mystery how this Angkor empire collapsed in the early 15th century.
+For a long time, it was a big mystery how the Angkor empire collapsed in the early 15th century.
 Now, researchers concluded that intense monsoon rains and drought caused damage to this city.

 The Bayon is located in the center of Angkor Thom.
 There are 54 towers and 216 faces of Avalokiteshvara engraved in this temple.
-Bayon is divided into 3 levels: first 2 ones are rectangular while the third level is circular.
+Bayon has divided into 3 levels: the first 2 ones are rectangular while the third level is circular.